Shock propagation from the Russia-Ukraine conflict on international multilayer food production network determines global

 \section{Methods}

-\paragraph{Food production and trade as an iterative three-step process}~\\ The model consists of $192$ countries that trade and produce $125$ food and agricultural products.
+\paragraph{Food production and trade as an iterative three-step process}~\\ The model consists of $192$ countries and territories that trade and produce $125$ food and agricultural products.
 The set of countries is denoted $\mathcal{C}$ and the set of products $\mathcal{F}$.
 Production is modelled by $118$ types of production processes, which form a set, $\mathcal{P}$.
-A country, $c$, possesses a total amount, $x_c^i(t)$, of a product, $i$, at iteration $t$.
+This corresponds to the countries and territories, products and production processes of the food and agriculture biomass input--output (FABIO) model~\cite{Bruckner_2019-10}.
+The mapping of countries and territories to world regions can be found in the supplementary information.
+A python implementation of the model together with input data in a suitable format is publicly available.~\cite{github-2023} A country, $c$, possesses a total amount, $x_c^i(t)$, of a product, $i$, at iteration $t$.
 This amount is split in fixed, but country- and product-specific fractions, $\eta_{c,i}^{k}$, to serve different purposes, $k$ (here and in the following, index variables used as superscripts denote indexes, not exponents).
 These purposes are exports, $\eta_{c,i}^\mathrm{exp}$, input to production, $\eta_{c,i}^\mathrm{prod}$, consumption as food, $\eta_{c,i}^\mathrm{food}$, and other uses, $\eta_{c,i}^\mathrm{else}$, including waste, non-food consumption and stockpiling.
 The amount, $x_c^i(t)$, changes as countries repeatedly undergo the three-step process of production, trade and allocation to different purposes.\\ In the first step, countries rely on different types of production processes to create and to convert products into each other.
 For each type of process, $k$, in each country, $c$, there exists a function, $f_{c,i}^{k}(p_c(t-1))$, that maps the available amounts of inputs, $p_c(t-1)$, from the previous time step to the produced amount of output product, $i$, supplied by this process.